SithiraChandrasiri/Enterprise-Network-Infrastructure-Design-for-SME-Office/README.md

 ## ⚠️ Disclaimer

 This project was originally developed as an academic assignment and has been adapted for portfolio purposes.
+Some information will be classified due to that reason.
 The design reflects real-world networking principles but is presented as a conceptual implementation.

 ---

-## 👤 Author
+## 👤 Team

 **Sithira Chandrasiri**
-Undergraduate – IT Systems & Network Engineering
+**Rumesha Nisadi**
+**Sesath Rathnayaka**
+**Sasmi Premathilaka**

 ---

-## 📬 Contact

-Feel free to connect or reach out for discussions on networking, infrastructure design, or related topics.